Daniel-KM/Omeka-plugin-FileModify/README.md

 Then install it like any other Omeka plugin and follow the config instructions.

-Finally, you should adapt the files `libraries/file_modify_command.php` and `libraries/file_modify_rename.php` to your specific needs.
+Finally, you should adapt the files `libraries/file_modify_preprocess.php` and `libraries/file_modify_rename.php` to your specific needs.

-You can allow user to set a command to execute in the plugin.ini: simply change "file_modify_allow_command" to "TRUE". **Warning**: it can be a security gap if you don't trust the admin of the site.
-That's why the use of this parameter is disabled by default.
-To avoid this risk, you can hard code the command in "libraries/file_modify_command.php".

-If you use the renaming feature, you need to install the [Archive Repertory plugin][2] and to enable it.
+If you use the renaming feature, you need to install and enable the plugin [Archive Repertory].
+Furthermore, you should take care with non-ascii filenames if your server is not fully UTF-8 compliant.

 Warning